Toyota GR Supra: Final Edition

-In late November 2024, Toyota unveiled the A90 Final Edition, which serves as the last edition of the A90 Supra.
+In late November 2024, Toyota unveiled the A90 Final Edition for Europe and Japan, which serves as the last edition of the A90 Supra.

 The A90 Final Edition includes parts sourced from and inspired by the GT4 race car, such as carbon-fibre front spoiler, canards, removable bonnet duct, and swan-neck rear wing, as well as the rear subframe from the race car and extra bracing.
 This special edition receives various upgrades such as new KW suspension, Akrapovič titanium exhaust, Brembo 15.6-inch front rotors and four-piston calipers, forged 19-inch front and 20-inch rear wheels, Michelin Pilot Sport Cup 2 tyres, and carbon-fibre Recaro Podium CF seats.

 The model has a 94 hp and 70 Nm power increase over the standard 3.0 model, bringing total power to 324 kW and torque to 571 Nm.
 Power upgrades were achieved through revising the intake air path, adapting the low-back-pressure catalyst for reduced pressure loss, and optimizing engine controls.
 Additionally, a baffle plate has been added to the engine oil pan to prevent uneven oil distribution under higher g-forces, and cooling has been improved by adding a sub-radiator, enlarging the differential gear cover cooling fins, and strengthening the radiator cooling fan.

 The A90 Final Edition is limited to 300 units, with 150 going to Japan, and the remaining 150 for Europe.